ashutoshmjain/gita/src/how.md

 <div style="padding-left:40px;font-size:0.9em;">

-## Gita
+## Gita Podcast

-The first section is original Sanskrit to English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly`, circa 1896.

-`Bhagvad Gita` is the source code of `Karm Yoga`.
-While `Karm Yoga` is proven means to exit sufferings, it also benchmarks value-exchange.
-It establishes the spiritual framework for selfless pursuits (`Nishkaam Yazna`).

-> Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary measure of value.

-Work done under influence of desires - to seek preferred outcomes - skews the measure of effort involved.
-For example if you were seeking money, you may unknowingly inflate the effort on market fit; if you were seeking recognition, you may end up investing time in publicity and assume it as necessary part of work  - it is not.

-Working without expectations is hard - but that is only the start. `Gita` goes a step further.
-It advocates to stay put on `Nishkaam` path even in the face of imminent adversity.
-Prime example being `Arjuna` - a warrior par excellence but trapped in `Moha`.
-At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
-Through `Gita`, `Krishna` advised him to stick to his `Karma`.

-The translation is followed by an AI generated chapter wise podcast discovering core concepts of `Gita`.
-Podcast is designed as an easy listen for young English audience.
-It provides a verse by verse overview leaving the details for self exploration.
+The first section is AI generated podcast on Bhagvad Gita.
+I use Google's notebookLM to train AI on Gita - chapter wise.
+The key benefit of this tool is: I can feed it original Sanskrit verses and translates them without influence of any external interpretations.
+NotebookLM restricts itself purely to the sources we provide.
+That is a huge advantage if you want to understand the original text(s) in their literal purity.

+Having translated Gita in original format, I request AI to convert the verses into the best possible English poetry - to match the theme.
+For some chapter Odes are best fit.
+Others excel with Sonnets.
+And most go well with hymns.
+Gita is epitome of Sanskrit poetry.
+Thus converting it English poetry seems apt.
+Besides poetry is the best form we humans retain the message.

+Once I have the poetry that passes minimum standard, the next part is to run the audio.
+NotebookLM provides audio overviews which are pretty good but often stray away from instructions :-) ..
+I guess AI is still in its adolescence.
+Which makes me run multiple audio rendering, each time improving the prompts, but it is not an exact science.
+Which obviously leaves me with extensive Audio editing work.
+That is where I apply my own discretion.
+Thanks to work of Sri Prabhupada of Hare Krishna , Gurudev Sri Angananabda Ji Maharaj  and countless more who found firm faith in Gita, my research goes on for weeks for every chapter.
+And that is my own self-discovery.

-On my path of discovery, I found writing the core concepts in my own language was useful.
-That led to number of essays I wrote.
+On path of discovery, I found writing the core concepts in my own language very useful.
+That led to number of essays.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.
-I would encourage serious readers to write their understanding in their own words.
+I would encourage serious listeners (of podcast) to write their understanding in their own words.
 Writing and revisiting the content, on daily basis, is the best way to train our intelligence - `Smriti`.
+Krishna says a `Gyaani` (Knower) is best predisposed to adapt `Yoga`.

 ## Mathura (work in progress)